swiftlang/swift-docc/README.md

-If you can confirm that the bug occurs when using the latest commit of Swift-DocC from the `main` branch (see [Building Swift-DocC](/CONTRIBUTING.md#building-swift-docc)), that will help us track down the bug faster.
+If you can confirm that the bug occurs when using the latest commit of Swift-DocC from the `main` branch (see [Building Swift-DocC](/CONTRIBUTING.md#building-swift-docc)), it will help us track down the bug faster..

 ### Submitting a Feature Request